How U.S. Airlines Are Regulated

 Consumer Protection Rules.
 14 CFR Part 259 establishes consumer protections including tarmac delay limits, oversales (denied boarding) compensation, and contract of carriage rules; 14 CFR Part 260 requires notice of terms of contract of carriage.
 (See Part VI below.)

 Slot Controls at Congested Airports.
 14 CFR Part 93 (Special Air Traffic Rules) designates high-density traffic airports (LaGuardia, Kennedy, Newark, Washington-Reagan) where airlines may operate only with allocated slots.
 49 U.S.C. § 41714 (High Density Airports) requires the FAA to allocate slots fairly, with exemptions for essential air service and small carriers.
-Slot markets have become valuable: a slot at LaGuardia can be worth $100 million.
 Airlines buy and sell slots on secondary markets subject to DOT approval.

 TSA and Security Regulation

 The Transportation Security Administration (TSA), created by the Aviation and Transportation Security Act of 2001 following 9/11, has authority over all aviation security matters.
 49 CFR Part 1544 (Aircraft Operator Security) and related sections establish security protocols, personnel training, and baggage screening requirements.
-Airlines must establish security programs, conduct background checks on crew members, maintain security awareness training, implement crew communication protocols, and coordinate with TSA on suspicious passenger reports.
-The TSA conducts security audits and can levy civil penalties (up to $32,500 per violation, adjusted annually for inflation) for security breaches.
-An airline's security failures can result in substantial penalties or, in extreme cases, certificate suspension.
+Airlines may establish security programs, conduct background checks on crew members, maintain security awareness training, implement crew communication protocols, and coordinate with TSA on suspicious passenger reports.
+The TSA conducts security audits and can levy civil penalties (up to $37,000 per violation, adjusted annually for inflation) for security breaches.
+An airline's security failures can result in civil penalties up to $37,000 per violation (49 CFR adjusted 2024) or, in extreme cases, certificate suspension.

 NTSB Accident Investigation